 Goats are herd animals, so they should never be kept as solitary animals.
 A pair (or more) of goats will make a good addition to the right family.
 You must be prepared for a long-term commitment when keeping goats.
 They need attention like any other pet.
 You must also consider who can look after the goats when you are away.
 Pet goats tend to like attention, petting from their owners, and even eating out of your hand.
 Try to give your goats equal amounts of affection because they are intelligent animals that can get jealous and moderately aggressive if one goat is favored over others.

 The living space needs areas that provide part sun and part shade, as well as protection from winds.
 Goat shelters or barns should ideally be draft-free.
 This sleeping area will provide cover and protection from predators and extreme weather.
 If the enclosure or barn has windows, they should be higher than the head of the tallest goat when standing on its hind feet.
 Otherwise, the window should be covered with bars to prevent the goats from putting their head through the window and potentially trying to climb through.
 Inside the enclosure, a mother goat (doe) will need a smaller stall if she is raising baby goats (kids).

 Despite their reputation, goats are picky eaters.
 They prefer to eat food that has not been soiled or fallen on the floor.
-Use a feeder that is off the ground.
-They tend to browse, but the standard backyard will not have enough foliage for the goat's entire diet.
-Supplement their diet with hay, grains, and greens, and will eat grass, weeds, shrubs, and flowers in your garden.
-If you are going to keep a garden and goats, be sure to avoid roses and other toxic plants like azaleas, rhododendron, mountain laurel, and ferns.
+Use an above-ground feeder.
+Though they tend to browse on grass, weeds, and shrubs, the standard backyard will not have enough foliage for a goat's entire diet.
+Supplement their diet with hay, grains, and greens.
+If you are going to keep goats near gardens, be sure to avoid planting roses and other toxic plants, such as azaleas, rhododendron, mountain laurel, and ferns.